terazik-mubaloo/cockpit-battery-monitor/README.md

 ## Contributing

-For issues, or suggestions, please open an issue on GitHub.
+- For issues, or suggestions, please open an issue on GitHub.
-If you want to make your own plugin for Cockpit, go [here!](https://cockpit-project.org/blog/creating-plugins-for-the-cockpit-user-interface.html)
+- If you want to make your own plugin for Cockpit, go [here!](https://cockpit-project.org/blog/creating-plugins-for-the-cockpit-user-interface.html)

 ## License

-This project is licensed under the GPL v.3.0 license, but includes files also licensed under the MIT license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [GPL v.3.0 license](LICENSE-GPL), but incorporates work licensed under the [MIT license](LICENSE-MIT).

 `SPDX-License-Identifier: MIT AND GPL-3.0-or-later`

-**Note:** This is a community project and is not officially affiliated with the Cockpit project.